What do Case Managers do?

 Clear Paths and Help Solve Problems!

-Case Management Office is a part of a New Division- Health & Well-Being & Safety (HWS) — united in their committed to the well-being of all UC Riverside students.
+Case Management Office is part of UCR's New Division- Health & Well-Being & Safety (HWS) — united in their commitment to the well-being of all UC Riverside students.
 HWS is made up of 8 departments:

 - Basic Needs

 - The WELL